 If goes down the column of lists/items, looks for the specified item and then returns its corresponding value from the same row.

+But how does VLOOKUP work exactly?
 If you’re still confused about the Google Sheets VLOOKUP function, just bear with me till we reach the examples section.

 But before that, let’s quickly have a look at the syntax of Google Sheets Vlookup Function: